About the Program

 BBA Programmatic Learning Goals and Objectives

-Goal 1 - Students will exhibit understanding of broad business concepts and principles.
+Goal 1 - Students will exhibit an understanding of broad business concepts and principles.

 Goal 2 - Students will exhibit critical thinking skills to address diverse business challenges and opportunities.